madeelahsan/react-boiler-styled-component/README.md

-This repo is a clone of [React-madboiler](https://github.com/maddevsio/react-madboiler)
+This repo is a clone of [React-madboiler](https://github.com/maddevsio/react-madboiler) but without testing libraries.

 # Technology stack
 * [React](https://ru.reactjs.org/)